From nothing to something: discrete integrable systems

-In conclusion, a number of discrete systems including the well-known discrete Schwarzian KdV, KP, BKP, CKP and special Viallet equations can be strictly derived from `nothing' which is coincide with the Chinese ancient sage Laozi's philosophy `Dao sheng yi'.
+In conclusion, a number of discrete systems including the well-known discrete Schwarzian KdV, KP, BKP, CKP and special Viallet equations can be strictly derived from `nothing' which coincides with Laozi's philosophy `Dao sheng yi'.
 A conjecture is proposed to assume that the discrete systems derived from `nothing' are integrable under some possible meanings and suitable realizations.
-At least, these systems possess four elegant properties related to integrability: (i) Identities of a same algebra \eqref{algebra}; (ii) Nonlinear superpositions of the Riccati equation \eqref{rct} which are independent of the arbitrary functions $a,\ b$ and $c$; (iii) Index homogeneous decompositions of a same geometric identity, the angle bisector theorem; (iv) Invariants under the MT \eqref{MT}.
+These systems possess four elegant properties related to integrability: (i) identities of a same algebra \eqref{anti}-\eqref{comb}; (ii) nonlinear superpositions of the Riccati equation \eqref{rct} which are independent of the arbitrary functions $a,\ b$ and $c$; (iii) index homogeneous decompositions of a same geometric identity, the angle bisector theorem; and (iv) invariants under the MT \eqref{MT}.

-In addition to the ancient Chinese philosophy, the ancient Greek's geometry theorems are full of magic and mystery.
+In addition to the ancient Chinese philosophy, the geometry theorems of the ancient Greeks are full of magic and mystery.
 In fact, the solvable problems of simple polygons are deeply related to discrete integrable models.
-In this paper, it is further pointed out that various discrete systems can be produced from \emph{one} basic geometric theorem which can be derived from nothing!
-All the models come from `nothing' of this paper can be embedded in the index homogeneous decompositions of the angle bisector theorem.
+In this study, it is further pointed out that various discrete systems can be produced from \emph{one} basic geometric theorem, which can be derived from nothing!
+All the models that come from `nothing' in this study can be embedded in the index homogeneous decompositions of the angle bisector theorem.